nuxtss-s3-fix

-- Social Media sharing shows article images and meta data.
+- Social Media sharing - showing article images and meta data.

-- SEO search crawlers record the page meta data
+- SEO metadata - search crawlers can find and record the page meta data

-In my testing, I built my sites using the using Nuxt.js flat static layout, then ran the commands that the tool provided which arranged the HTML page objects into a same as directory layout.
+In my testing, I built my sites using the using Nuxt.js Flat static layout, then ran the commands that the tool provided which arranged the HTML page objects into a Single layout.
 After applying the fix, I verified that social media sharing and SEO crawlers worked as expected.
 I found that direct page loading was faster.
 No observed negative effects of this arrangement were found, but your mileage may vary.

 The tool can be used in a local CLI environment or in a CICD pipeline script.
-It generates AWS S3 CLI commands that you can run in your AWS S3 CLI context.
-The tool does not make any changes to your S3 bucket, it only generates the commands for you to run.
+It can generate AWS S3 CLI commands that you can run or it makes the calls directly.
+In both cases the running of the tool or the commands that the tool generates, requires that a proper AWS S3 CLI context with correct permissions.

 Prerequisites